 Product Shopping Ads feature just one product per ad.
 This is most useful when users are searching for more specific items.
-These ads are charged using CPC.

 Showcase Shopping Ads, on the other hand, are served using several images.
 Featuring numerous images or products can bring in users who aren’t quite sure what they’re looking for.
 For example, when a user searches for a vague term like “picture frame,” Google will likely show a Showcase Shopping ad featuring several different products.
-These ads are charged using CPE.

 There may only be three options for your Google shopping placements, but the differences are huge.
 In Ads, you’ll be able to choose from: